Course Code: CHC43115

 Expected Study Hours: There are up to 990 study hours for this course (including Vocational Placement), depending on your industry experience and relevant knowledge

-Assessment Methods: Assessment methods for this course include a questioning, product-based methods, portfolio, direct observation, and third-party evidence
+Assessment Methods: Assessment methods for this course include questioning, product-based methods, portfolio, direct observation, and third-party evidence

 The Certificate IV in Disability is made up of 14 total units.
 This covers 11 core units and 3 elective units, which have been carefully selected to ensure that the course meets the needs of a wide range of roles requiring disability care and support skills.